-When installing your Dorch HPFP onto your N55LK, you can ONLY use the supplied N55LK-specific mounting flange.
-This flange is labeled "55-LK1", your standard mounting flange "55-001" is NOT COMPATIBLE!
+When installing your Dorch OG HPFP onto your N55LK, you can ONLY use our N55LK-specific mounting flange.
+This flange is labeled "55-LK1", your standard Dorch OG mounting flange "55-001" is NOT COMPATIBLE!

 For any other installation related questions please contact our support team at: info@dorchengineering.com